 Carers may help with the issues of daily living, domestic tasks such as cooking and cleaning, the finances of the person they provide care for, and physical tasks such as lifting and assisting with mobility.

 The type and amount of support provided may vary considerably from carer to carer depending upon individual needs.
 Some carers can provide a few hours of care each week whereas for others it may be a full time role.
 Therefore, it is not possible to fully define the role of a carer.

 Caring roles can vary over time and can be difficult to predict from day to day.
 Each situation is different, and the role of caring will not be the same for everyone.

 HOW DOES CARING AFFECT SOMEONE'S LIFE?

 Looking after a loved one can affect a carers health.
 Many carers report that their mental health has suffered as a direct implication of their caring role.
 The physical side of caring also has an impact; people with care needs may need help getting in and out of bed, being lifted into a wheelchair or hoist, or help with movement.
-This means caring can be very physical demanding and as a result, can affect a carers health.
+This means caring can be very physically demanding and as a result, can affect a carers health.

 Young carers can find it difficult to juggle their caring role with their education.
-Having a parent or sibling with a care need can disrupt home life and can be exhausting for young people meaning their education can suffer.
+Having a parent or sibling with a care needs can disrupt home life and can be exhausting for young people meaning they may struggle to concentrate in school.

-Carers can struggle to manage their employment with caring.

 Caring can be very time-consuming and carers often have to manage their loved ones' medical appointments and care arrangements, which can lead to absences from work.
 Caring can also lead to a reduction in hours or giving up work completely.

 Caring can cause additional expenses which can put a financial strain on carers.
 People with care needs may need additional care, specialist equipment and transport, all of which can be very expensive.
 Carers often report having to use their own savings to fund caring, and facing financial strain as a direct result of caring.